JannesRi/hypothetical/README.md

-# S-Try
+# Secure-Try

-S-Try simplifies error handling by providing a structured, predictable way to execute functions safely.
+Secure-Try simplifies error handling by providing a structured, predictable way to execute functions safely.

-## Why should you use S-Try?
+## Why should you use Secure-Try?

 Handling errors in JavaScript can be tedious.
-Traditional `try-catch` blocks add boilerplate and make code harder to read. **S-Try** offers a clean, structured way to handle errors with a guard-clause-like syntax:
+Traditional `try-catch` blocks add boilerplate and make code harder to read. **Secure-Try** offers a clean, structured way to handle errors with a guard-clause-like syntax:

 ```ts
 const [success, result, error] = safeTry(thisCouldBeYourFunction)